lahuang4/nodejs-mysql-starter-kit/README.md

 This starter kit comes with local user authentication.
 The user authentication is roughly based off of [this tutorial](https://scotch.io/tutorials/easy-node-authentication-setup-and-local).
 There is a User class in [models/user.js](../blob/master/models/user.js) and new users are furnished with a UUID instead of the default MySQL ascending object ids.

 ## User administration
 Basic user administration (viewing and deleting users) is accessible at the `/admin` path.
+This path is only visible to users with the `admin` property (in the users database), which you can set with direct database access.